-Golconda Fort:Earlier it was called Golla Konda.
-It was built by Kakatiyas using Mud, later Bahamani sultans converted it to stone fort.
-Unique architecture and construction style ( circumference, fencing wall, nail studded doors to prevent attack of elephants).
-Balahisar Toran ( If any one claps here the sound reaches the Baradari.
-Jenana palace is another important place in the fort.
+Golconda Fort:Earlier it was known as Golla Konda, located approximately 10 km west of Charminar. built by Kakatiyas using Mud, later converted to stone fort by Bahamani Sultans.
+The fort is shaped like an irregular Rhombus and is surrounded by walls and bastions and eight gates on outer wall.
+They adopted scientific methods in construction which made the fort unique such as circumference, fencing wall, nail studded doors to prevent attacks.
+If some one claps at Balahisar Toran, the sound reaches Baradari.
+Jenana palace is an another important place in the fort.

-High Court is in Indo Sarasenic style, Osmania hospital, Asafia State central library.
-Osmania University, Hussain Sagar, Buddha Statue, Lumbini, NTR Parks.
-Nehru Zoological park, Shilparamam (Crafts bazar), Ramoji film city.Osman sagar, Himayat sagar, Vanasthali puram Deer Park, Grave of French soldier Michael Raymond are other important places in the city.
+High Court is in Indo Sarasenic style, Osmania hospital, Asafia State Central library, Osmania University, Hussain Sagar, Statue of Buddha, Lumbini, NTR Parks.
+Nehru Zoological park, Shilparamam (Crafts bazar), Ramoji film city, Osman sagar, Himayat sagar, Mahaveer Harina Vanasthali Deer Park, Grave of French soldier Michael Raymond are other important tourplaces in the city.